 Listen to someone’s story and continue to listen as they refine their story.
 Do not let your mind wander – give them your full attention.
 Composer Pauline Oliveros developed a musical philosophy, “deep listening”, which can also be applied to digital storytelling.
 Listen deeply and recognize all sounds as music.
 Listen attentively to hear a deeper story behind the initial story.

+The next tip on listening goes beyond language.
 A few years ago, I was one of the mentors in a Digital Storytelling workshop for LGBT cancer survivors at Montreal’s Centre for Oral History and Digital Storytelling.
 Everyone in the group spoke French except for me, and they were willing to translate so that I would understand.
 The first night, someone did simultaneous translation for me, but that meant she was not able to participate fully in the group.
 I realized that it was not necessary for me to follow every conversation, and that translating for me interfered with the group’s cohesion and expression.
 I asked the group not to worry about me, just to let me know what I needed to know.

 My high school French from the last century did me little good.
 I had to listen in a way that saw and heard emotion and body language, disregarding most of the language that I did not understand.